getporter/proposals/pep/002-mixin-versioning.md

     exec    v0.33.1     https://cdn.porter.sh/mixins/arm
 ```

-In the json output format, all available information about the mixins from the bundle.json custom metadata section should be returned.
+* In the json output format, all available information about the mixins from the bundle.json custom metadata section should be returned.
+* The mixin data should be returned by inspect because that command is intended for checking that a bundle is legit and see what it is using.
+Explain is for understanding how to execute the bundle, i.e. what parameters can I pass, etc.

 ## Implementation